CSCfi/csc-user-guide/docs/support/faq/ssh-clone.md

 ssh-keygen -y -f private_key_file
 ```

 Please check that the generated public key matches the one used.
-Some servers also generate a key fingerprint, you may generate this fingerprint from the public or private keys, the firgerprint must match.
+Some servers also generate a key fingerprint, you may generate this fingerprint from the public or private keys, the fingerprint must match.
 The command to use is:

 ```
 $ ssh-keygen -l -f repo-openshift-builder